laristra/wonton/doc/main_page.md

 - wrappers for mesh and state data managers
 - geometric and algebraic types
 - standard math algorithsm such as svd.

-- access to R3D library as submodule for intersection of polygons/hedra.
+Wonton also provides access to the [R3D](https://github.com/devonmpowell/r3d.git) library for polyhedra intersection methods as a git submodule.

-See the [Concepts](@ref concepts) page for a high-level discussion of the methods used within wonton.
+For further high-level discussion of the methods and data structures provided within Wonton, please see the [Concepts](@ref concepts) page.

 ---